Hello fellow fibre enthusiasts and Welcome to Perth Festival of Yarn 2019!

 Print off the floor-plan and dust off your highlighter

 Once you’ve decided who you must see, find out where they are on our floor-plan and highlight their table so you won’t miss them on the day.
+We’ll be releasing the 2019 floor plan closer to the event.

 Bring cold, hard cash